 The use of the arc shot can also be symbolism for shift or a transition, either in the story or within the characters themselves.
 The arc shot causes the camera to shift in the physical space and can signal a turning point or internal struggle within the character.

 A great example of this can be seen early in Fight Club.
 Edward Norton’s character is being filmed while calling Brad Pitt’s character in a phone booth.
 The camera arcs to the right, perhaps signaling a shift in his mental state, as he is unable to get a hold of Pitt’s character.
 Norton hangs up the phone at the same time that the camera stops its motion.
 When he picks up the call from Pitt the camera begins to arc back to the left.
 As if to show he was unable to successfully transition mentally to a healthy place.

 David Fincher’s Fight Club

-While on my search I also tried to find the oldest use of the arc shot.
-I had trouble finding any arc shots used before the early 70’s.
+While on my search I have tried to find the oldest use of the arc shot.
+So far, I have not been able to find any arc shots used before the early 70’s.
 The earliest I could find was in the opening scene of O Lucky Man!.

 Lindsay Anderson’s O Lucky Man!